 In winter 2017, fewer than 44,000 tourists explored Antarctica.
 This year, the number of visitors has surpassed 122,000.

-Many of the ships back then had bunk beds and shared bathrooms, and few had windows to look outside, said Robin West, vice president and general manager of expeditions at Seabourn, who made his first trip to the region in 2002.
+Many of the ships back then had bunk beds and shared bathrooms, and few had windows to look outside, said Robin West, vice president and general manager of expeditions at Seabourn, who made his first trip to the area in 2002.
 The experience on an expedition ship today is much different.

 Environmental concernsAmid the surge in tourism to Antarctica, some experts warn of the environmental impact, particularly as visitor numbers surge there.